confluentinc/ksql/docs/examples.md

 ### SET session properties
 Using SET statement you can set different config properties for your queries.
-You can set streams config properties along with proerties for Kafka consumer and producer.
+You can set streams config properties along with properties for Kafka consumer and producer.

   ```sql
     SET '<property-name>'='<property-value>';